truenas/middleware/docs/userguide/freenas_intro.rst

 * :menuselection:`Account --> Groups --> Add Group --> Allow Repeated GIDs` has been removed.

 * :menuselection:`Account --> Users --> Add User --> Microsoft Account` has been removed.

+* The "Enable Console Menu" field in :menuselection:`System --> Advanced` has been renamed to "Enable Console CLI".

 * :menuselection:`System --> System Dataset` has been removed as it is now the "System Dataset Pool" drop-down menu in :menuselection:`System --> Advanced`.